quancui999/WaveletAnalysis_Hydrology/README.md

 # WaveletAnalysis_Hydrology

-This repository is meant to illustrate process wavelet analysis on hydrologic / climate data using R.
+This repository is meant to illustrate processes of wavelet analysis on hydrologic / climate data using R.

+And I am using it to help me get familiar with git at this moment.

-Quan Cui, 2021-05-27
+QuanC, 2021-05-27